 #2 Expansive Outdoor Spaces

 I am not used to being home for longer than a couple of days at a time.
 Between filming, travel and the office, I don’t get to spend a lot of time at home.
-This summer, when filming and travel was shut down, I had the opportunity to redo my deck – and turn it into a pretty awesome outdoor living space.
+This summer, when filming and travel were shut down, I had the opportunity to redo my deck – and turn it into a pretty awesome outdoor living space.

 I see a lot of homeowners doing the same-converting their outdoor spaces into livable spaces.
 Garden beds, planting herbs, fire pits and practical furniture are just a few upgrades people have been making.
 I think this trend will continue well into the new year.